300kks/api-service/README.md

 # Api-service

-A microservice template developed using the reactive stack (WebFlux, Spring Cloud Gateway, Resilience4j), containing a Helm chart and ready to be deployed to a Kubernetes, following the general accepted practices of GitOps (Argo CD, GitHub Actions).
+A microservice template developed using the reactive stack (WebFlux, Spring Cloud Gateway, Resilience4j), containing a Helm chart and ready to be deployed to a Kubernetes, following the general accepted practices of GitOps (Argo CD, GitHub Actions, GitHub Container Registry).

 Reactive stack:
 -